aws/aws-parallelcluster/docs/source/configuration.rst

 template_url
 """"""""""""
-Overrides the path to the cloudformation template used to create the cluster
+Overrides the path to the CloudFormation template used to create the cluster

 Defaults to ``https://s3.amazonaws.com/<aws_region_name>-aws-parallelcluster/templates/aws-parallelcluster-<version>.cfn.json``. ::